jrmullaney/obs_necam/README.md

 ```
 LSSTStack> setup obs_necam gen3
 ```
-With the necam obs package now setup, you can execute the demo scripts.
-Which script you execute will depend on which generation you set up in the last step:
+With one of the necam obs package now setup, you can execute the corresponding demo scripts.
+If you set up the gen2 obs package, then execute:
 ```
 LSSTStack> ./bin/run_gen2_demo.sh
 ```
-if you set up the gen2 package, or
+whereas if you instead set up the gen3 obs package, execute:
 ```
 LSSTStack> ./bin/run_gen3_demo.sh
 ```
-if you set up the gen3 package.

 If all goes well, the gen2 demo script should finish with a few lines saying something like:
 ```